rafaeljesus/cron/README.md

 # Cron

-* Cron like job scheduler
+* Cron like job scheduler microservice
 * A minimal docker alpine container
 * Automatically pushes it to dockerhub if tests pass